flempriere/BeginToCodeWithPython/02_AdvancedProgramming/09_UsingClasses/Chapter_09.md

 We can then turn to our playlist interface.
 At some level this will look like the interface for adding tracks to the database.
-With some extra such as a convenience function to remove all the tracks in a playlist.
+With some extra featues such as a convenience function to remove all the tracks in a playlist.
+The two functions we were told that we had to add was

-The two functions we were told that we had to add was to be able to get the length of a given playlist and to be able to generate a playlist of an exact length given the tracks in the database.
+1. To be able to get the length of a given playlist, and,
+2. To be able to generate a playlist of an exact length given the tracks in the database.

 It would also be nice for the user to be able to save their playlist.
 We want this to be something human readable they could give to a friend, so we’ll simply output the track names to a text file.

 For simplicity we’ll assume that the user can only work on one playlist at a time.